Food and Drug Administration: History

+Trump administration

+In February 2025, FDA food division head Jim Jones quit in protest of the "indiscriminate" layoffs of 89 staff members by the Donald Trump administration.

+In May 2025, the FDA announced changes in its COVID-19 vaccine policy, intending to limit approved indications use for adults over 65 and individuals at higher risk of complications in the fall.
+For healthy Americans younger than 65, the agency indicated it would likely require additional clinical trials with placebo controls to demonstrate benefit before approving wider access.

-21st century reforms
+21st-century reforms

 Critical Path Initiative

 The Critical Path Initiative is the FDA's effort to stimulate and facilitate a national effort to modernize the sciences through which FDA-regulated products are developed, evaluated, and manufactured.
 The Initiative was launched in March 2004, with the release of a report entitled Innovation/Stagnation: Challenge and Opportunity on the Critical Path to New Medical Products.

 Patients' rights to access unapproved drugs

 The Compassionate Investigational New Drug program was created after Randall v.
 U.S. ruled in favor of Robert C. Randall in 1978, creating a program for medical marijuana.

 A 2006 court case, Abigail Alliance v. von Eschenbach, would have forced radical changes in FDA regulation of unapproved drugs.
-The Abigail Alliance argued that the FDA must license drugs for use by terminally ill patients with "desperate diagnoses," after they have completed Phase I testing.
+The Abigail Alliance argued that the FDA must license drugs for use by terminally ill patients with "desperate diagnoses", after they have completed Phase I testing.
 The case won an initial appeal in May 2006, but that decision was reversed by a March 2007 rehearing.
 The US Supreme Court declined to hear the case, and the final decision denied the existence of a right to unapproved medications.

 Critics of the FDA's regulatory power argue that the FDA takes too long to approve drugs that might ease pain and human suffering faster if brought to market sooner.
 The AIDS crisis created some political efforts to streamline the approval process.
 However, these limited reforms were targeted for AIDS drugs, not for the broader market.
 This has led to the call for more robust and enduring reforms that would allow patients, under the care of their doctors, access to drugs that have passed the first round of clinical trials.